Girl with Green Eyes

-Girl with Green Eyes is a 1964 British film adapted by Edna O'Brien from her novel The Lonely Girl.
-It tells the story of a young, naive country girl's romance with a sophisticated older man.
-Directed by Desmond Davis, the film stars Peter Finch, Rita Tushingham, Lynn Redgrave and Julian Glover.
-As the film is in black and white the green eyes are never seen.

-The film studies the blossoming relationship between a young girl and a man twice her age, but with her controlling much of the relationship.
+Girl with Green Eyes is a 1964 British romantic drama film directed by Desmond Davis and starring Peter Finch, Rita Tushingham, Lynn Redgrave and Julian Glover.
+Adapted by Edna O'Brien from her novel The Lonely Girl, the film tells the story of a young, naive country girl's romance with a sophisticated older man.
+As the film is in black and white, the green eyes are never seen.
+The film studies the blossoming relationship between a young girl and a man twice her age.

 Plot

 Kate Brady, a young girl just out of convent school, moves from her family home in the rural Irish countryside to Dublin, where she works in a grocery shop and rooms with her friend and schoolmate, Baba Brennan.
 The girls go dancing at clubs and date young men they meet, but the down-to-earth Baba is more socially adept than shy, romantic Kate.
 On a ride to the countryside with one of Baba's boyfriends, the girls meet Eugene Gaillard, a sophisticated middle-aged author.

 Kate is attracted to him, and when she happens to see him again in a Dublin bookshop, uncharacteristically approaches him and strikes up a conversation.
 A friendship, and later a romantic relationship, develops between Kate and Eugene despite their age difference.
 Although clearly in love, and happy to join him in bed, she is unable to have sex.
 The repeated inability to have sex with Eugene starts to take its toll.
 The relationship worsens on her discovery that he is married with a child, although separated from his wife who has gone to the United States to obtain a divorce.

 When Kate's father learns that his daughter is seeing a married man and thus apparently committing adultery, he and his friends go to Dublin and force Kate to return to his rural home.
 She sneaks out on the first morning but is waylaid by a cowhand.
 Later when the priest begins to lecture her she runs off.
 She returns to Eugene.
 Kate's father and his friends appear unexpectedly and punch Eugene in the face, but are driven off by his no-nonsense housekeeper Josie, who fires a shotgun at the ceiling and threatens them with the second barrel, forcing them to leave.
 Kate and Eugene then finally succeed in consummating their relationship.